Carlos Yulo

 Carlos Edriel Poquiz Yulo (born February 16, 2000) is a Filipino artistic gymnast.
-He is the 2024 Olympic gold medalist at the floor exercise and vault events.
+He is the 2024 Olympic floor exercise and vault champion.
+Yulo is the first Filipino and Southeast Asian to win multiple gold medals in the history of the Olympic Games.
 He is the first Filipino and the first male Southeast Asian gymnast to medal at the World Artistic Gymnastics Championships with his floor exercise bronze medal finish in 2018, as well as the first Filipino and Southeast Asian to achieve a gold medal finish for the same criteria in 2019 at the same event.
-With multiple medals on the international stage, Yulo is the second person to win an Olympic gold medal for the Philippines and the first Southeast Asian athlete to win multiple gold medals at the Olympic Games.
+With multiple medals on the international stage, Yulo is the second person to win an Olympic gold medal for the Philippines.

 Yulo is a two-time Olympic champion, a three-time World champion, an eleven-time Asian champion, and a nine-time SEA Games champion.
 He is noted for his short stature compared to other male gymnasts, his precision in form, and the difficulty of his routines, especially in the floor exercise, vault, and parallel bars.

 Early life and education

-Yulo was born on February 16, 2000 to Mark Andrew Yulo, a travel agent liaison, and Angelica Yulo (née Poquiz), a homemaker, in Manila, Philippines.
+Carlos Edriel Poquiz Yulo was born on February 16, 2000 to Mark Andrew Yulo, a travel agent liaison, and Angelica Yulo (née Poquiz), a homemaker, in Manila, Philippines.
 His maternal grandmother is Angelita Poquiz, and he lived along Leveriza Street, Malate.
 He is the second of four siblings.
 His older sister, Joriel, is a member of the National University Pep Squad, and his younger siblings, Karl Jahrel Eldrew and Elaiza Andriel, are also gymnasts.
 Yulo grew up watching Filipino gymnasts train and compete at the Rizal Memorial Sports Complex in Malate.
 Yulo started training for gymnastics when he was seven years old, when his grandfather, Rodrigo Frisco, saw him tumbling at a local playground and brought him to the Gymnastics Association of the Philippines (GAP) for training.
 He would also train at the Club Gymnastica in Kapitolyo, Pasig in his early years.

 Yulo attended Aurora A. Quezon Elementary School in Malate, Manila for his primary education, where he was already training under AQES teacher-coach Ezra Canlas, for the Philippine National Games as part of the National Capital Region's gymnastics team.
 Through the support of the GAP, he was able to attend Adamson University in Ermita for his secondary education.

-In 2016, Yulo accepted an offer by the Japan Olympic Association to train in Japan under a scholarship program.
+In 2016, Yulo accepted an offer from the Japan Olympic Association to train in Japan under a scholarship program.
 After moving to Japan, Yulo continued his education at Teikyo University in Itabashi, Tokyo, and graduated in 2022 with an associated degree in literature.